 - 2 tablespoons parsley, chopped

-In a medium bowl mix together the ground chicken, garlic, egg, Panko, Cajun seasoning, Parmesan cheese and chopped parsley.
-Mix until well combine but do not overwork the meat.
+- In a medium bowl, mix together the ground chicken, garlic, egg, Panko breadcrumbs, Cajun seasoning, Parmesan cheese and chopped parsley.
+Mix until well combined.